iptv-org/iptv/.readme/template.md

 ## Contribution

 Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before sending an issue or making a pull request.
+If you own an Online TV station or you have permission to share it, ask a Github user for help to add your channel to the list.

 ## Legal